Embedding Eximee Forms as a web component

 ## Access to the Eximee platform REST infrastructure

-The component presenting forms requires access to the REST API served by the Eximee platform instance.
-All REST API endpoints are already hosted and exposed for standalone webforms instances (e.g. for web applications, webview or iframe embedding).
+The form presentation component requires access to the REST API served by the Eximee platform instance.
+All REST API endpoints are already hosted and exposed for standalone webforms instances (e.g. for web applications, webview embedding, or iframe).

-The recommended solution (most often chosen by customers) is to configure a proxy pass in the host application's domain that forwards traffic to the Eximee infrastructure.
-This solution offers the simplest setup in terms of infrastructure and security headers, as well as access control to the infrastructure, due to handling the REST API within the same domain in which the page / host application is presented.
+The recommended solution (most often chosen by customers) is to configure a proxy pass in the host application domain to forward traffic to the Eximee infrastructure.
+This solution offers the simplest configuration in terms of infrastructure and security headers, as well as access control to the infrastructure, because the REST API is handled within the same domain on which the page/application of the host is presented.

-Alternatively, it is possible to configure direct connections between the host application's domain and the Eximee REST server.
-However, this requires additional security/header configuration and testing verification of individual environments.
+Alternatively, a configuration with direct connections between the host application domain and the Eximee REST server is possible.
+However, this requires additional security/header configuration and verification of individual environments through testing.

-It is also possible to develop another communication mechanism, in particular one in which the host application intermediates every REST call.
-However, this requires analysis and developing a solution specific to the given deployment and entails planning additional development work in the platform.
+It is also possible to develop a different communication mechanism, especially one in which the host application intermediates every REST call.
+However, this requires analysis and development of a solution specific to the given deployment and involves planning additional development work on the platform.

 * the user session,